Remote Superficial Femoral Artery Endarterectomy

 - Your arm or leg feels warm, tender, and painful.
 It may look swollen and red.

-- The foot or leg becomes cold, numb, pale, or is very painful.
+- Your foot or leg becomes cold, numb, pale, or is very painful.

 - Your shoulder, arm, or fingers are numb, tingly, cool to the touch, blue, or pale.